LuckyTrev/2029005-Lakwinder-pal-sharma/array.md

 ![Screenshot from 2021-04-29![Screenshot from 2021-06-05 21-07-01](https://user-images.githubusercontent.com/79211248/120897317-14435e80-c643-11eb-9932-349f3e023da6.png)

-# Write a Python Program to reverse the order of items in the array.
+# H2 2.Write a Python Program to reverse the order of items in the array.
 ```python
 import array as arr
 arr = arr.array